W427697/Discord-/docs/writing-docs/autodocs.md

 title: 'Automatic documentation and Storybook'
 ---

-Storybook AutoDocs is a powerful tool that can help you quickly generate comprehensive documentation for your UI components.
-By leveraging AutoDocs, you're transforming your stories into living documentation which can be further extended with [MDX](./mdx.md) and [Doc Blocks](./doc-blocks.md) to provide a clear and concise understanding of your components' functionality.
+Storybook Autodocs is a powerful tool that can help you quickly generate comprehensive documentation for your UI components.
+By leveraging Autodocs, you're transforming your stories into living documentation which can be further extended with [MDX](./mdx.md) and [Doc Blocks](./doc-blocks.md) to provide a clear and concise understanding of your components' functionality.

 ## Setup automated documentation